cuijiyao01/docker-k8s-training/resources/BasicNetworkKnowhow.md

-# The absolute minimum networking knowhow for kubernetes
+# Networking knowhow for kubernetes

+## The absolute minimum

 - To address 'anything' in TCP/IP you need an **IP address**, e.g. `55.110.12.5` (this is an IP4 address because it uses 4 bytes) and a **port number** (e.g. 8080); together `55.110.12.5:8080`.
 - A **DNS Server** provides the mapping of human-readable / symbolic names to IP addresses so you can write e.g. "google.com" instead of